2: Referral networking

 Apparently not – in fact a whopping 91% of B2B buyers said they would be happy to provide referrals for a product they think is good and have gained ROI from.

-This is a great sign, yet only 11% of salespeople ask for referrals.
+This is a great sign, yet only 11% of salespeople ask for referrals, making it a highly underrated B2B sales technique.

 I’m sure you’ve already got a happy customer or two in mind, so give them a call, talk about how they’re enjoying their new solution and ask if they would refer anyone – the worst they can do is say no!